+Although often referred to as a root, ginger is an underground stem called a rhizome.
 The rhizome is branched with small “limbs”.
-It has brown skin that is thin if harvested when young, or becomes thick when harvested at maturity.
+The brown skin is thin if harvested when young, but thickens with maturity.

 The color of the flesh varies from pale yellow to white or pink, or even red, depending on the variety.

 Young ginger is fragrant, pungent, fleshy and juicy with a mild spicy taste.
-Whereas old ginger is fibrous and almost dry and tends to be spicier than its young counterpart.
+As it matures the rhizome becomes more fibrous, drier and also tends to be spicier than its younger counterpart.

 A recent study showed that young ginger brings down body temperature as in the case of fever.
 Whereas the old (dryer) ginger brings up the body temperature as in the case of a cold and suitable during winter.
-When going on an extended juice feasting, I recommend the use of old ginger for this reason.
+When undertaking an extended juice feast, I recommend the use of old ginger for this reason.

-The medicinal uses of ginger is almost endless.
-If you can stomach the spiciness, it does wonders in treating many disorders.
+If you can stomach the spicy heat, ginger works wonders in treating many disorders.

-Aphrodisiac effect: A natural aphrodisiac, this might be the better substitute to viagra!
-Drink hot ginger tea (by mixing ginger juice, hot water and raw honey) after a not-too-heavy meal and see it work!
+Ginger has aphrodisiac effect: A natural aphrodisiac, ginger just might be a healthier, natural substitute to viagra!
+Drink hot as a herbal tea (by mixing ginger juice, hot water and raw honey) after a not-too-heavy meal and see it work!

-Cough: Drink ginger juice with raw honey three to four times a day for a bad throat.
+Relieve tingly cough and sanitize the throat: Drink ginger juice with raw honey three to four times a day for a bad throat and tingly cough.
 It is soothing and helps clear up phlegm.
-If it’s a dry cough, use the young ginger.
-If there is phlegm, use the old ginger.
+If you have a dry cough, use the young ginger.
+If there is phlegm, use the nature older ginger.

-Digestive disorder: Mix a teaspoonful of young ginger juice with one teaspoonful each of fresh lime juice and fresh mint juice with some honey to taste in a glass of water.
+Treat digestive disorders: Mix a teaspoonful each of young ginger juice, fresh lime juice and fresh mint juice with honey to taste in a glass of water.
 Drink to relieve heartburn, indigestion, nausea and vomiting.
-Especially helpful after a big meaty meal.
+This is especially helpful after a big meaty meal.

-Fatigue: Slice a piece of ginger into disks and boil it with a big glass of water.
+Relieve fatigue and invigorate: Ginger has warming and invigorating properties.
+It also relieves muscle pain and soreness.
+Slice a piece of ginger into disks and boil it with a big glass of water.
 Add a piece of cinnamon bark, bring to boil and then cover it for about half an hour till it turns to golden color.
 Drink it to relieve fatigue when recovering from fever.
-It also relieves muscle pain and soreness.

 Impotency: Believe it or not!
 Mix a teaspoonful of young ginger juice to a half-boiled egg and a teaspoonful of honey.
 Take this concoction on an empty stomach, every night for a month.
 It helps to counter impotency, premature ejaculation and increase sperm count.
 (Not proven but worth trying!)